 2 Mix broth, Worcestershire sauce, mustard, tomato paste: Whisk together broth, Worcestershire sauce, Dijon mustard and tomato paste; set aside.

-3 Sear steaks in butter: Put butter in a skillet set over medium-high heat.
-Let this heat for 1-2 minutes.
+3 Sear steaks in butter: Melt the butter in a skillet set over medium-high heat.
 Pat the steaks dry with a paper towel.
 Increase the heat to high and sear the meat for 1-4 minutes, depending on how thick the steak is.
 (You may need to cook the meat in batches.)